Waiting to connect to microphone

 00:00

 That tiny delay naturally encourages the speaker to slow down.
 For those seeking effective stuttering management, this effect can be transformative.
-Professional Speech-Language Pathologists (SLPs) have used DAF for decades because research consistently shows it assists in fluency shaping and reduces the frequency of stuttering blocks.
+Professional Speech-Language Pathologists (SLPs) have used DAF for decades as an evidence-based stuttering fluency shaping technique.
+Research supports DAF as a fluency aid for many individuals, though responses vary by person and study.

 We built this app to provide a non-pharmacological treatment aid that is accessible to anyone.
 No downloads, no signup forms, and no payment information required.

 Medical Disclaimer: The DAF Online App is provided as an informational and practice tool to assist with speech fluency.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
-If you or someone you care for has significant concerns about stuttering or other speech disorders, please consult a qualified speech-language pathologist (SLP) or licensed healthcare professional.
+If you have significant concerns about stuttering, please consult a qualified speech-language pathologist (SLP) or licensed healthcare professional.

 How does Auditory Feedback work in this DAF Tool?